TangYichun/Weighted-N-Queen-Puzzle/README.md

 	effective (Simulated Annealing) —
 	Since simulated annealing always expand node randomly and the effective branch is always 1 (whether 	it choose to move or not), so for Simulated Annealing, the effective branch = 1
 4. temp.g_x (A*), final_cost (Simulated Annealing) = the cost for moving the queen to the solution
-5. Sequence of move:
+5. Sequence of move: <br />
-a. list_minus(state, pos) (A*): since a* has to expand every node, we can’t output every single move sequence
+a. list_minus(state, pos) (A*): since a* has to expand every node, we can’t output every single move sequence.
 	Also, since the output of move might contain negative number.
-In the program, negative number means 	the queen goes up, positive means queen goes down.
+In the program, negative number means the queen goes up, positive means queen goes down.<br />
 b. print("current pos and hvalue", pos, choice_heuristic(pos, weight, hchoice)) — Simulated Annealing (output every move that it choose to go, dismiss if it choose to stay in the current position)